paaauuu10/CPP/README.md

 # CPP MODULES (00-09) - 42 SCHOOL

 ## OVERVIEW
 This repository contains my solutions for the C++ modules (00 through 09) from the 42 School curriculum.
-Each module introduces fundamental C++ concepts, progressively building from basic syntax to advanced features.
+Each module introduces fundamental C++ concepts, progressively building from basic syntax to advanced features

 ## MODULE BREAKDOWN